bmalkus/ProtoTSNet/README.md

 ```
 - Artificial Dataset.
 Implementation provided in `artificial_protos_datasets.py`, used in the artificial dataset experiments described in the paper.

-The code also supports a custom dataset, but it has to be loaded appropriately in the code.
-See example loading function in `main.py` as a template.
+The code also supports a custom dataset, but an appropriate loading function has to be added in the code.
+See example of such function in `main.py` as a template.
 Implement your own loading function following the same interface.

 ## Usage